xwiki-contrib/totem-application/README.md

 totem-application
 =================

-Application that allows to create totems to be included in other pages.
+Application that allows to create totems.
+A Totem is a content composed of several sections and each section contains multiple items.
+A section can be displayed with different ways according to the concept of displayers (For example : Carousel, Article, image, video, simple text ...etc).
+In a section several parameters can be configured such as : section width, section order, background-color, background-image ... etc.

 ## Building and installing from source